apoulain22/TutorialDoc/docs/source/methods.rst

 * :func:`flux_num_dnc3_nowall_2d` calls FE-MUSCL at order 3.
 It is the baseline scheme for cartesian equations.
 * :func:`flux_num_dnc3_nowall_polar_2d` is the baseline scheme for axisymmetric equations.
 * :func:`flux_num_dnc3_2d` is the scheme for cartesian equations with a wall boundary at j=0 along all i-direction (flat plate case for instance).
-This scheme includes off-centered computation of gradient in order not to pick values far inside the wall.
+This scheme includes off-centered computation of gradients in order not to pick values far inside the wall.
 Results are very similar to those obtained with :func:`flux_num_dnc3_nowall_2d`.
 * :func:`flux_num_dnc3_polar_2d` is the same as above for axisymmetric equations.